In this article:

 How Focused Admin Settings Work

-These demographic Include/Exclude settings define what is called the administration scope.
+These demographic Include and Exclude settings define what is called the administration scope.

 Define by Demographics